Abdul-AA/Car-ads-analysis/README.md

 ## Data Cleaning

 A vast majority of the data cleaning process was dealing with null values.
 The dataset contains substantial null values in columns such as CO2 emissions, first owner (whether the vehicle has had one owner), vehicle version, vehicle generation, origin country, and car first registration day, as shown in **Figure 1**.
+For those columns that contained null values for about half of the dataset, the columns were dropped, except for "first owner," because I discerned that vehicles that are not first owners had null values, so I filled them accordingly.
+For the remaining few null values, those observations were dropped as they were not many and wouldn't lead to consequential information loss.
+Other preprocessing steps include creating a vehicle age column, standardizing currency, and converting the date columns to datetime format.

 **Figure 1.
 Null Matrix Showing Distribution of Missing Data**

 ![Null Matrix](Plots/null_matrix.png)

-For those columns that contained null values for about half of the dataset, the columns were dropped, except for "first owner," because I discerned that vehicles that are not first owners had null values, so I filled them accordingly.
-For the remaining few null values, those observations were dropped as they were not many and wouldn't lead to consequential information loss.

 For insights from the exploratory data analysis, visit the [vehicle segmentation notebook](vehicle-segmentation.ipynb).